The drought is over - Phillies make postseason for the frst time since 2011

-The Philadelphia Phillies postseason drought came to an improbable end Monday night.
+The Philadelphia Phillies postseason drought came to an improbable end in Houston on Monday night.

-Zach Eflin, who began the season as a starter but returned from a knee injury as a high-leverage reliever in the final weeks of the season, got the final three outs for his first big league save as the Phillies clinched a wild-card berth with a 3-0 win over the Houston Astros.
+Zach Eflin, who began the season as a starting pitcher but returned from a knee injury as a high-leverage reliever in the final weeks of the season, got the final three outs for his first big league save as the Phillies clinched a wild-card berth with a 3-0 win over the Astros.

 The Phillies (87-73) are in the playoffs for the first time since 2011.
 The best-of-three wild card series starts Friday.
 The Phillies will be on the road for the entire series and either face the St. Louis Cardinals or the New York Mets.